telerik/xamarin-forms-docs/knowledge-base/pdfviewer-share-save-pdf-documents.md

  ![PdfViewer Loaded document](images/loaded-document.png)

 ## Save and Share pdf documents.

 We will need a ViewModel for the bindings we have.
-PdfViewer.`Document` property which we will use for saving the pdf document, and for two commands we have
+PdfViewer.`Document` property which we will use for saving the pdf document, and for the two commands we have.

-ViewModel with `ShareDocument` and `SaveDocument` implementation:
+ViewModel with `ShareDocumentCommand` and `SaveDocumentCommand` implementation:

 ```C#
 public class ViewModel